mattjlewis/advent-of-code/README.md

 Interesting challenge, avoided a brute force approach to part 2 by using `y=mx+c` to predict where the 100x100 grid should first be possible.

+#### Day 20

+Recursive mazes - tricky...

+#### Day 22

+Gave up on part two of this challenge - this is a mathematical challenge (modular mathematics apparently), rather than a coding one.

+#### Day 25

+Interesting challenge - once solved manually (using `ArrayUtil.permutations`) it was interesting to then solve via code.
+Reused the BFS maze exploration algorithm from 2019 day 15 and Dijkstra to then navigate to the Security Checkpoint.

 ### 2020